 It is a green paradise, offering a picture-perfect landscape, Daksum offers adventure activities that include angling and trekking.
 Affluent with lush meadows, Daksum is a quaint little meadow and quite popular for its trout fishing, making it an angler’s paradise.

-Where to Stay: J & K Tourism dept. has good accomodation and would soon open up huts.
+Where to Stay: J & K Tourism dept. has good accommodation and would soon open up more huts.